crouvpony47/furdown/README.md

 [Download stable win32 builds.](https://github.com/crouvpony47/furdown/releases)

-### Changelog (v.0.5.2.0)
+### Changelog (v.0.5.5.0)
-- added support for downloading content from the submissions inbox (submissions from the watched artists);
-- `%SCRAPS%` value is set correctly for all submissions regardless of the URL used to produce the submissions list (previously this did not work properly for favorites);
-- fixed update mode related issues;
-- minor quality of life improvements, including: a distinct app icon, better Win7+ taskbar progress indication, autocorrecting common issues with the URLs (leaving page number in the URL, no `https://`, etc.), support for legacy download URLs parsing
-- v.0.5.3.0 implements a fix for a bug preventing submission inbox from being downloaded fully when the default order is set to be "Oldest first"
+- adapt to site changes

 ### A note about CF's "I'm Under Attack" mode
 - If you are already logged in but are shown the login form anyway, simply navigate to the FA main page.

 ### System requirements
-- Windows Vista SP2 or newer, might not work on server editions
+- Windows 7 or newer, might not work on server editions
-- .NET 4.5
+- .NET 4.6.2
 - IE11 (for systems where IE11 is not available, compile Furdown from source after adjusting `src/Program.cs:WebBrowserEmulationSet()` accordingly)

 IE11 requirement can be bypassed if you implement an alternative cookie provider, see "Advanced options" section below.